Ben Barsotti Scott

 2024︎︎︎present

-My dissertation research focuses on the 1972 People’s Blockade, a series of civilian occupations of naval ports and munitions depots in New Jersey, Virginia, South Carolina, California, and Washington State.
-I’m particularly interested in the civilian-led waterborne blockades that attempted to stop US Navy ships from redeploying for Vietnam.
+My current research focuses on the 1972 People’s Blockade, a series of civilian occupations of naval ports and munitions depots in New Jersey, Virginia, South Carolina, California, and Washington State during the US War in Vietnam.
+I’m particularly interested in the civilian-led waterborne blockades that attempted to stop US Navy ships from redeploying for Southeast Asia.

-If you were involved in a blockade and are interested in telling me about your experiences, please email me here.
-Please also reach out if you were active military on a ship, train, or other site that was blockaded by civilians.
+If you were involved in a blockade and are interested in telling me about your experiences, or if you were active military on a ship, train or other site that was blockaded by civilians around 1971-2, please email me here.

 Unless otherwise noted, all above images are sourced from the 1972 document “Why the People’s Blockade?” published by the American Friends Service Committee (AFSC).